Castor and Pollux Natural Ultramix Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - Castor and Pollux Natural Ultramix Lamb and Rice Adult (3.5 stars)

-Castor and Pollux Natural Ultramix Large Breed Adult was selected to represent the other products in the line for this review.
+Castor and Pollux Natural Ultramix Adult was selected to represent both products in the line for this review.

 Dry Dog Food